Preparing for guided pathways

 Colleges and universities of all types and sizes are searching for ways to help their students reach their goals—whether that means on-time graduation, certificate completion, or the ability to transfer to a four-year institution.

-Equally important, institutions seek to help students minimise their debt loads while teaching them the skills and knowledge necessary for success in the workplace.
+Equally important, institutions seek to help students minimize their debt loads while teaching them the skills and knowledge necessary for success in the workplace.
 These efforts have become increasingly urgent due to greater scrutiny from policymakers, an increase in performance-based funding, the rising cost of education, and growing challenges in the job market.

 Enter the guided pathways model.